imagment/Silver-On-Dev-/game-info.md

 There are 2 kinds of 'camera exceptions' Camera exception strings get displayed when there is no object in a certain cell. <br>
 <br>
 1. Null Object Replacement (🧱) <br>
-The Null object replacement character gets displayed if a cell doesn't have any objects.
+The Null object replacement character gets displayed if a cell has no objects.

 2. Out-of-bounds replacement (🟦) <br>
 When '🧱' gets displayed, the out-of-bounds replacement character gets printed instead if that cell is out of the world range. <br>